janosimas/heroes_server/README.md

 ```

 ## Configuration
-- To send audit a email server account must be configured at the file `transporter_account.js`.
+- To send audit messagens an email server account must be configured at the file `transporter_account.js`.

 ## Architecture
 - As this is a sample project I used `TingoDB` with `Tungus`+`mooongose`, this way I got a local file db that can be easily migrated to a `MongoDB`.